FMTools/FeatureIDE-wiki/FeatureIDE-Book-interactive-parts-in-3.3.2-and-3.4.2.md

+Use ✅ and 🅾 to mark whether an instruction works.

 | Instruction # | works in 3.3.2 | works in 3.4.2 | GUI Test | comment |
 | :--------: |:-------------:| :-----:| :----: | :----: |
 | 2.1 | | | | Java-Download |